-- 53. It is recommended that Cabinet:- - Authorise the Council to create a Dudley Business Investment Zone at the Waterfront area of Brierley Hill from the start of the 2014/15 financial year.
+53. It is recommended:-

-- Delegate composition of the Management Board to the Cabinet Member for Regeneration. - Authorise the Directors of the Urban Environment and Corporate Resources, in consultation with the Cabinet Members for Regeneration and Finance, to - Negotiate and enter into the required legal agreements for the Dudley Business Investment Zone. - Create appropriate delegations for the financial administration of the Dudley Business Investment Zone. - Update and amend the draft management framework. - Amend the Council's discretionary rate relief policy to allow the reduction in business rates for businesses within the designated area for the Dudley Business Investment Zone, as detailed above.
+- That the Council's approval be given to create a Dudley Business Investment Zone at the Waterfront area of Brierley Hill from the start of the 2014/15 financial year. - That the Cabinet Member for Regeneration be authorised to determine the composition of the Management Board. - That the Directors of the Urban Environment and Corporate Resources, in consultation with the Cabinet Members for Regeneration and Finance, be authorised to: - Negotiate and enter into the required legal agreements for the Dudley Business Investment Zone. - Create appropriate delegations for the financial administration of the Dudley Business Investment Zone. - Update and amend the draft management framework. - Amend the Council's discretionary rate relief policy to allow the reduction in business rates for businesses within the designated area for the Dudley Business Investment Zone, as detailed above.